Snooze and Strengthen: Sleep’s Influence on Immune System Function

 Among these functions is one of paramount importance: the immune response.

-The information within aims to enlighten those seeking an understanding of this complex interplay, reinforcing the significance of sufficient slumber not only for overall but more specifically for bolstering one’s immune system function.
+The information within aims to enlighten those seeking an understanding of this complex interplay, reinforcing the significance of sufficient slumber not only for but more specifically for bolstering one’s immune system function.

 Key Points